efeelize/eng/kaiyan/dinner/ordering.md

 > Can I start you two off with some water?
 Alright?
 So it's a lot of easy words but it might be a little bit confusing.this just means "Can I bring you some water first?"Right.
 Do you want water?
 If you want water, I'm going to bring that to you first.

 # 3.appetizers /'æpə'taɪzɚ/ [n.前菜] & side dish [配菜] & entrees /'ɔntrei/ [n.主菜]
-> 1）So of course, an appetizer is a small dish that you eat first, you know, so that you have an appetite /'æpɪtaɪt/ [n.胃口].Normally, something we start off with, this is what comes before the main meal.
+> 1）So of course, an appetizer is a small dish that you eat first, you know, so that you have an appetite /'æpɪtaɪt/ [n.胃口].Normally, something we start off with, this is what comes before the main meal.so let's say like if you're in a casual restaurant, and appetizer might be, you know like French fries or nachos /ˈnɑˌtʃo/ [n.墨西哥玉米片].
+But if you're in a fancier restaurant, you'll probably have something like a cheese platter.

 > 2)We have lots of different side dishes you can choose from.So a side dish is not part of any of the main things on the menu.
 It's something that you can add to other food, right?Exactly, like mashed potatoes.Yeah, that's one kind of side dish or you know, French fries or green beans.
 Those are not side dishes for a pizzeria.
 But those are some typical American side dishes and almost every restaurant has side salad, right?It is.
 It's so easy and so quick.

-> 3)Yes, it's the biggest part of the meal.
+> 3)It's actually called main sometimes too,it's the biggest part of the meal.
 So notice this word "entree" is spelled "E-N-T-R-E-E".
 But it's French, so we don't say "en-tree", we say "on-tray"

 # 4.house wines [n.餐厅特色葡萄酒] & merlot /mεə'ləu/ [n.梅尔洛] & grab your wine
 > 1）Yeah, well, first of all the word "house" here is an adjective which is definitely not what we're used to.Yeah, refers to the restaurant.Right, so it's the restaurants.
 Emm, it's not their special wine.
 It's more like their basic wine.Right.
 If you don't want to think about what wine to order, then this wine is pretty good and it's not expensive.
 It's the house wine.